-\textbf{Data pruning makes sense for student under distribution shift.} Our observation in \Cref{tab:main2} suggest that not all training samples are equal, with data pruning exploring data quality required for distillation by keeping important examples.
+\paragraph{Data pruning makes sense for students under distribution shift} Our observation in \cref{tab:main2} suggests that not all training samples are equal, with data pruning exploring data quality required for distillation by keeping important examples.
 Specifically, we observed that selecting 75\% of all samples and utilizing distillation techniques yielded a student model that retained over 95\% of its pre-pruning performance.
 Moreover, we found that random pruning outperformed other well-designed metrics.

-Interestingly, our results indicate that data pruning even can outperform data augmentation techniques in correlation shift-dominated datasets, such as CMNIST.
+Interestingly, our results indicate that data pruning even can outperform data augmentation techniques in correlation shift-dominated datasets, such as ColorMNIST.
+The reason for this interesting result may be that it optimizes the quality of training samples and reduces overfitting, and the superiority of random pruning may be because it can avoid the bias that may be introduced by artificially designed metrics, while also being able to effectively reduce noise and redundancy in the training data.
 Overall, our study provides empirical evidence highlighting the significance of carefully selecting data for distillation purposes.
 These insights could inform the creation and utilization of distillation datasets.

+\paragraph{High-quality KD data is needed} The distillation data needed for the student model can be original, or augmentation, or pruning.
+This depends on the structure and goals of the KD model.
+Augmenting the data can enhance its diversity and robustness, while pruning can reduce redundancy and noise.
+However, in any case, manipulation aims to make some useful changes to our training data so that we can get more high-quality data and its distribution is closer to the invariant one across any distribution.

 \emph{\underline{In short}}, Data augmentation is effective for distribution shift and knowledge distillation separately, but not as effective when combined.
 Data pruning can be a valuable technique for KD by selecting important examples, even outperforming data augmentation in certain scenarios.